Bernard van Dieren: Biography

 Van Dieren was the last of five children of a Dutch Rotterdam wine merchant, Bernard Joseph van Dieren, and his French second wife, Julie Françoise Adelle Labbé.
 Details of his education are unknown but it seems that his early training was as a scientist, as a research assistant in a laboratory.
 Gifted in science, extremely intelligent and with a phenomenal memory, he was also well-versed in literature as well as an able violinist and amateur artist.

 His career as composer began when he was twenty when some of his early works were published in the Netherlands.
 In 1909 he relocated to London as a correspondent for the Nieuwe Rotterdamsche Courant with his wife-to-be, Frida Kindler (1879–1964), a very gifted concert pianist whom he married on 1 January 1910.
 By this time he had decided to study music seriously.
-A son, Hans Jean Jules Maximilian Navarre Benvenuto Bernard van Dieren (1910–74), was born the same year.
-In the same year, he took British nationality.
+A son, Hans Jean Jules Maximilian Navarre Benvenuto Bernard van Dieren (1910–74), was born the same year, during which he took British nationality.
+They settled at 35A St George's Road, West Hampstead in the 1920s, and later at 68, Clifton Hill, St John's Wood.

 He was largely self-taught, though he spent 1912 in Europe where he met the composers Busoni and Schoenberg.
 His early contact with the music world was as a musical correspondent for several European newspapers and periodicals.
 During the First World War he was for a short time involved in secret service in the Netherlands, as a cypher expert in the Intelligence Department.